FuelLabs/fuelup/docs/src/overrides.md

 Using the `fuel-toolchain.toml` file is a way to have projects 'pinned' to specific versions of components in the Fuel toolchain and have this information reflected in their source repository.

-When this file is present, `fuelup` knows to override the default toolchain with the specified toolchain when executing binaries in the toolchain.
+When this file is present, `fuelup` will override the default toolchain with the specified toolchain when executing binaries in the toolchain.

 In these cases, the toolchain can be specified in a file called `fuel-toolchain.toml`.
 These toolchains can only be